gcharters/kabanero-dev-getting-started/README.md

 #### Further reading: Development versus production behaviour ####

-The previous scenario showed a simple change, but Kabanero collections can accommodate more sophisticated behaviours, where the container image is setup with additional debugging capabilitites during development and stripped out of those capabilities during production.
+The previous scenario showed a simple change, but Kabanero collections can accommodate more sophisticated behaviours, where the container image is setup with additional debugging capabilities during development and stripped out of those capabilities during production.
 This [Git pull request](https://github.com/appsody/stacks/pull/56) shows how that type of different behaviour can be achieved, by exploring the usage of [different modes of a stack](https://appsody.dev/docs/stacks/stack-structure): 'initialization', 'rapid local development', and 'build and deploy'.